lizmat/articles/5to6-containers.md

 Binding
 -------
 Before we get to assignment, it is important to understand the concept of binding in Perl 6.
-You can bind something explicitely to something else using the `:=` operator.
+You can bind something explicitly to something else using the `:=` operator.
 When you define a lexical variable you can bind a value to it: